ronton20/ronton20/README.md

 - Exploring new technologies and techniques to stay ahead of the curve. 🚀

 ## 🛠️ My Toolset: 🛠️
-- VScode as my go-to code editor for its speed, simplicity, and extensibility. 🗒️
+- VScode as my go-to code editor for its speed, simplicity, and extensibility. 👾
 - Proficient in:
-> Java
+> Java :fa-java:
-> C
+> C :fa-c-programming:
-> C++
+> C++ :fa-cplusplus:
-> JavaScript
+> JavaScript :fa-js:
-> HTML
+> HTML :fa-html5:
-> CSS
+> CSS :fa-css3:

-my toolset allows me to tackle any project that comes my way. 🛠️

 ## 💬 Let's Connect 💬
 If you want to reach out, whether for a chat, for a collaboration or for a cup of coffee, hit me up at ronamarSE@gmail.com 📫